DOI-ONRR/blog-nrrd/src/pages/agile/index.md

 date: "2022-07-08"
 ---

 Agile at the Office of Natural Resources Revenue (ONRR) started with [18F](https://18f.gsa.gov/).
-Our Natural Resources Revenue Data website was created as part of the U.S. [Extractive Industries Transparency Initiative](https://eiti.org/) (USEITI) by a Presidential Innovation Fellow , Michelle Hertzfeld.
+Our Natural Resources Revenue Data website was created as part of the U.S. [Extractive Industries Transparency Initiative](https://eiti.org/) (USEITI) by a Presidential Innovation Fellow, Michelle Hertzfeld.
 That fellow went on to become a founder of 18F, so USEITI became one of 18F’s first projects.
 The team working on USEITI started using a scrum-based agile with 18F.
 We’ve adapted our agile practices over time to meet our needs.

 >“The Agile Manifesto is realized at 18F in the combined practices of iterative software development, product management, user-centered design, and DevOps.”
 From [18F’s Agile Principles and 18F Practices](https://agile.18f.gov/18f-agile-approach/)